China Sourcing Agents

 Get a Quote

-OEM custom tote bags in canvas, non-woven PP, and RPET with screen print, heat transfer, or embroidery.
-OEKO-TEX, GRS, and REACH certification for promotional and wholesale buyers.
+Source OEM custom tote bags directly from China.
+We offer canvas, non-woven PP, and RPET materials with screen print or embroidery.
+OEKO-TEX, GRS, and…

 Material Options 12oz cotton canvas / 80gsm non-woven PP / 100–120gsm RPET